iainelder/orgtreepubsub/README.md

 "an exact bit-for-bit representation of all supported Property maps types", which includes the Python `object` type.
 But the module is not pip-installable, so I don't want to explore it just now because it would complicate the set up.

+[nxviz](https://github.com/ericmjl/nxviz) is simultaneously a data visualization research project, art project, and declarative data visualization tool.
+Its authors hope you enjoy using it to build beautiful graph visualizations.

 ## Inspiration